Wabinab/Xenoblade-Chronicles-3-The-Book/src/87_teach.md

 "**Hah!** Do what?"

 "**Keep the world alive.
 Find new ways to use our lives for-...
 I don't know.
 I can't** put it into words. **But that's what we want to use it for.
-That's all I'm sure of.**"
+That's all I'm sure of.**"{{footnote: As of "How to Read a Book" by Mortimer Adler, if you can't put it into words, you don't understand what you're talking/writing about.
+If something is so clear you know what you're speaking/doing/writing, putting it into words is as easy as drinking water in your 'mother tongue' (which isn't the tongue of your parents, but one mean the _first_ language you learn as a baby to communicate, and expand it with sufficient basic vocabulary.
+E.g. if you're a Chinese, but your family first taught you English as a baby, then English is your mother tongue, despite you're a Chinese.
+[This is very common in Southeast Asia, btw.
+Nowadays, Chinese parents don't necessarily teach their children Chinese to begin with, nor even sending them to a school that teach one.]) }}

 And he shook his head.
 You don't even know what you're talking about except "**Very pretty words.**"

-"We can only... we can only go forward.
-We want to find a way that doesn't involve _sacrificing lives._" Now, seeing the fight isn't continuing, the others finally sheathed their blades.
+"**We can only... we can only go forward.
+We want to find a way that doesn't involve** sacrificing lives."
+Now, seeing the fight isn't continuing, the others finally sheathed their blades.

 "..."

-"Hurrr...."
+"_Hurrr...._"

-"Hrr...
-Looks like I've misjudged."
+"Hrr... **Looks** like I've misjudged."

 "What?"